 In Nutri2Cycle Deliverable 1.1 a list of indicators is proposed, that can be used for comparison and benchmarking the solutions and practices in the project.
 These indicators are grouped into four main dimensions; i) use of primary resources, ii) emissions to environment, iii) resilience to climate change and iv) productivity.
 As in this Deliverable 1.4 the main focus has been on the effect of the practices on CNP flows, we have made a selection of the main indicators relevant for recycling of nutrients and carbon.
-These i) to reduce the use of primary resources, i.e. rock phosphate and fossil energy (related to energy use and production of mineral N fertilizers), ii) reduce emissions to the environment, which refers mainly to nitrogen emissions to air and water, and iii) increase soil organic matter, which contributes to climate change mitigation and improves soil quality.
-Based on the literature review each of the current practices and techniques has been assessed in terms of positive effect (+), negative effect (-) or no effect (0), see Table 6.1.
+These i) to reduce the use of primary resources, i.e. rock phosphate and fossil energy (related to energy use and production of mineral N fertilizers), ii) reduce emissions to the environment, which refers mainly to nitrogen emissions to air and water, and iii) reduce GHG emissions and increase soil organic matter, which contributes to climate change mitigation and improves soil quality.
+Based on the literature review each of the current practices and techniques has been assessed in terms of positive effect (+), negative effect (-) or no effect (0), see Table 0.1.

-The table shows that there is no practice/technique that scores positive on all four indicators.
-Only mixed farming has almost a positive score on all four indicators, but this is a system approach that consists of a combination of practices.
+The table shows that there is no practice/technique that scores positive on all five indicators.
 To reach optimal circularity of CNP a combination of practices and techniques will be required, which address the different components of the manure management chain (Hou et al., 2015), i.e. animal feeding, animal housing, manure storage and manure and fertilizer application.
 The table shows that most current practices/techniques have no or only limited effects on the reduction of the primary resource of rock phosphate.
 The main way to increase circularity of P is by returning lost P at the consumer part of the food chain, i.e. P in organic waste and sludge, back to agriculture as new fertilizer products.
 Within agriculture the main option to improve circularity is to match P supply with P crop demand.
 Here manure processing options such as mechanical separation and membrane filtration can help to produce manure products that better match the crop demand.